-North West 200 cancellation is a blow for traders
+North West 200 cancellation would be blow to traders

 "On practice days and race days we would have been open early, there's a great buzz about the town from early morning until late in the evenings with everyone out socialising after in pubs and restaurants."

-The manager said the money generated during race week would have helped the business through the quieter times.
+The manager said the money generated during race week helps the business through the quieter times.

 "Our next busy time is Easter and then after Easter, we always would have been reliant on that big rush come the North West week," she said.